 What is the deadline for submitting controlled assessment marks?

 The final date for submitting GCSE History controlled assessment marks and samples of work for the summer 2017 series is 15 May 2017.

 This is the date by which you must have submitted your controlled assessment marks to us via Edexcel Online, and have sent your sample of student work to the moderator.
 Please note that your Exams Officer will have their own internal deadlines.

 Where a centre has been affected by circumstances beyond its control, it may, in exceptional cases, be possible for us to grant a short extension.
 Requests must be sent to the history assessment team at firstname.lastname@example.org.

 Who is my moderator and what is their address?

 Moderators are randomly allocated to centres.
 You will be able to find out your moderator’s name and address from early April via Edexcel Online.

 Your centre will receive a stationery send which will contain envelopes suitable for sending controlled assessment to the moderator.

 Complete portfolio of work for one student must also be sent

-Please note that for controlled assessment submitted in summer 2016 you are also now required to send the complete portfolio of work for one student.
+Please note that for controlled assessment submitted in summer 2017 you are required to send the complete portfolio of work for one student.
 This is a requirement for the strengthened GCSE specification to ensure that all the required content is taught.
 The portfolio must include work carried out by the student and copies of all handouts and other materials provided by the teacher for the entire controlled assessment task.